ChaoyaoYe/follow_vue/change.md

   - #### hook usage change: `created`

-    This is now called before anything happens to the instance, with only `this.$data` being available, but **not observed** yet.
-In the past you can do `this.something = 1` to define default data, but it required some weird hack to make it work.
-Now you should just explicitly do `this.$data.something = 1` to define your instance default data.
+    In the past, you could do `this.something = 1` inside the `created` hook to add observed data to the instance.
+Now the hook is called after the data observation, so if you wish to add additional data to the instance you should use the new `$add` and `$delete` API methods.

   - #### hook usage change: `ready`